Top 10 for 2013 and BEYOND

 - Technology based business productivity improvement opportunity to support growth – The Australian economy has recently been dependent on China for its economic growth which has led to our famous two speed economy.
 We are seeing boards focusing on understanding how they can deliver organisational capacity for more sustainable growth through productivity improvements.
 Mobility, collaboration, CRM and business intelligence capabilities will be an ongoing technology focus to deliver these improvements.

-- Application Strategy Roadmap– Updating application strategy roadmaps to take into account recent changes in mobility and collaboration technologies should be undertaken with a broad view of the organsiations productivity improvement opportunity.
-Whether the impetus is business process change, or the promised insights of “Big Data”, 2012 is expected to be a year where many organisation refresh their application strategy roadmap.
+- Application Strategy Roadmap – Updating application strategy roadmaps to take into account recent changes in mobility and collaboration technologies should be undertaken with a broad view of the organisations productivity improvement opportunity.
+“Communications enabled business processes” is the buzz word for 2013, Remote diagnostics, Real-time field worker situation aware information, mobile analytics & re-tasking are all areas of keen interest for many organisations..

 I look forward to working with you in the new year and hope that you get to enjoy some time off before then.